Seeing elephants in the wild, in Africa, for the first time is out of this world.

 If you’ve ever read The Elephant Whisperer or Love, Life & Elephants, you’ll know what incredible animals they are.
 Elephants work together as a team and show incredible empathy, some say they’re telepathic.
 And the females are in charge – the way it should be! 😉

-So I wanted to share with you some of the best places in Africa to see elephants!
-They’re not the only places in Africa where you can see elephants, but these are the places where you are pretty much, 100% guaranteed to see elephants on safari.
+So I wanted to share with you some of the best places in Africa for an elephant safari!
+They’re not the only places in Africa where you can see elephants and you will see lots of other animals too, but these are the places where you are pretty much, 100% guaranteed to see elephants on safari.

 Please Note: Some of the links in this post are affiliate links, which will earn me a small commission at no extra cost to you.
 Affiliate sales help with the running costs of this site, so thank you for your support!

-The Best Places in Africa to See Elephants
+The Best Places in Africa for an Elephant Safari

 Chobe National Park, Botswana